 Patients who have been treated for cancer in the throat, voice box, mouth and other areas of the head and neck may experience changes to speech, eating and diet from the treatments used or the tumors themselves.

-View the AnMed Health Cancer Care 2017 and 2015 Major Site Reports for Prostate Cancer (PDF).
+View the AnMed Health Cancer Care 2017 Major Site Report for Head and Neck Cancer (PDF).